w4tsn/node-red-contrib-protobuf/README.md

     1. within the encode/decode configuration
     2. with the `msg.protobufType` field (takes precedence over node configuration)

+*Note on the protofile node* If the file contents of the `.proto`-file change on disk, a redeploy of the config node is necessary since it does not track changes on the file system or reload the file on every incoming message.

 ## Contribution

 To setup your local development environment first clone this repository and then use docker to get your node-red environment up and running like this: